 Barking can be a way for dogs to happily greet people and other animals.
 This happy bark is accompanied by tail wagging and sometimes jumping.

-2. Alarm Barking
+2. Alarmed Dog Barking

 Dogs usually bark to alarm their owners of a perceived threat.
 This can occur when they hear any noise, whether at home or somewhere else.
 This is specifically true for dogs with high guarding instincts.